learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 - Install [the latest Unity 2022.3 LTS](https://unity.com/releases/lts) (See limitations above - you MUST use this version of Unity)
 - Either open an existing Unity project (it must be configured to use [the Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html)), or create a new one using the `3D (URP) Core` template
 - In Unity, make sure to select the appropriate build platform: go to `File -> Build Settings` and select either Android or iOS, then click `Switch Platform`
-- TODO import the package from tag release

 ### Additional Unity configuration for Android

-- In Unity, go to `File -> Build Settings`, and [enable the `Export project` tickbox](https://docs.unity3d.com/2022.1/Documentation/Manual/android-export-process.html).
-This means that when Unity builds, it builds as a library which we can import into Flutter.
+- In Unity, go to `File -> Build Settings`, and enable the `Export project` tickbox

+> This means that when Unity builds, it [builds as a library which we can import](https://docs.unity3d.com/2022.1/Documentation/Manual/android-export-process.html) into Flutter.

 - In Unity, go to `File -> Build Settings -> Player Settings -> Other settings`, and make the d following changes:
   - Find `Target API level`: it's not required, but recommended, to set this to the same target API level of your Flutter project's `android` app (this is usually set in `<your flutter project>/android/app/build.grade` as `targetSdkVersion`)

-TODO: Is this required?
-Is it needed in iOS?
-  - In `File -> Build Settings -> Player Settings -> Other settings`, look for [`Scripting backend`](https://docs.unity3d.com/Manual/scripting-backends.html): this needs to be set to [`IL2CPP`](https://docs.unity3d.com/Manual/IL2CPP.html) so that the build can be integrated into your app.
-  - In

-Recommended on Android:
+  - Find [`Scripting backend`](https://docs.unity3d.com/Manual/scripting-backends.html) and set this to [`IL2CPP`](https://docs.unity3d.com/Manual/IL2CPP.html)

-Player Settings -> Other settings -> Target Architechtures: enable ARMv7 and ARM64
+  - Find `Target Architechtures` and enable ARMv7 and ARM64

-Optional:
-- IL2CPP code generation: Faster runtime vs faster build
+  - **Optional:** find `IL2CPP code generation` and set to `Faster runtime` if you are doing a release build and want your app to run as fast as possible (this will increase the build time significantly) or `faster build` if you are developing and want to build / iterate as fast as possible

+> Google Play [requires 64 bit apps](https://developer.android.com/google/play/requirements/64-bit), which is why we have to use IL2CPP and enable ARM64

 ## Import Unity package